ev-th/Golden-Square/solo_project/class_recipe_template.md

 So that I can verify that my order is correct
 I would like to see an itemised receipt with a grand total.

-Use the twilio-ruby gem to implement this next one.
-You will need to use doubles too.

 As a customer
 So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered.

 ## 2. Design the Class Interface

-_Include the initializer and public methods with all parameters and return values._

 ```ruby
 # EXAMPLE